View regular version View for small screens (PDA) View print version

 "I'm sorry."
 Xena's voice was almost too soft to hear.
 "Besides, I sort of figured you wouldn't be terribly pleased to see me."

 "I wish I could say that," Isabelle said, sighing.
 "But, I am glad to see you.
-It must be that sedative still messing me up."
+It must be that drug messing with my brain."
 She smiled wryly.

 Xena's face lit up in a surprised half-grin.
 "I missed you, too, you know."